cshum/scm-music-player/README.md

 ##Usage

 Normally you don't need to download anything to use SCM Music Player.
+Just go to http://scmplayer and get the script via Setup Wizard.
 But if you want to self host or customize the source code, it is free to do so under the GNU General Public License.

 To start with, place files into your server, run __index.html__ and you will be redirected to the Setup Wizard, configured for your self hosted SCM Music Player.